discourse/discourse-logster-transporter/README.md

 ### Sender

-On the instance that you want to ship logs from, you'll have to first [install the plugin]((https://meta.discourse.org/t/install-plugins-in-discourse/19157)).
+On the instance that you want to ship logs from, you'll have to first [install the plugin](<(https://meta.discourse.org/t/install-plugins-in-discourse/19157)>).

 Next set the following environment variable on the instance.
 Example:

 ```
-LOGSTER_TRANSPORTER_ROOL_URL: https://test.mydiscourse.org
+LOGSTER_TRANSPORTER_ROOT_URL: https://test.mydiscourse.org
 LOGSTER_TRANSPORTER_KEY: <SiteSetting.logster_transporter_key configured on the receiver>
 ```